• Skip to primary navigation

 4. Transfer Data From Old HDD to New SSD Drive on Mac

-3. Release both the keys when you see your Mac starting with white Apple Logo.
+3. Release both the keys when you see Mac starting with white Apple Logo.
 This should make your Mac go to macOS utilities startup screen.

 4. On macOS utilities screen, select Restore From Time Machine Backup option and click on Continue.